Charles Marchant Stevenson III was born to Mildred and Charles Stevenson II on August 29, 1927 in Washington, D.C.

 As Lucia Zacha and I enter the sunshine-drenched living room of the Main Street home of Jennie Zacha, [Jennie] turns from the window, a tiny figure dressed from head to toe in a honey-colored dress of cashmere.
 This is how I always picture her, perfectly elegant.

 Stevenson taught classes at the Mendocino Art Center soon after moving here.
-In a 1963
+A 1963

 At the same time [Stevenson] was teaching, Dorr Bothwell, Hilda Pertha, Lolli Jacobson, Leona Walden, Ray and Miriam Rice and many others were also instructors.